shibatch/nofreelunch/CODE_OF_CONDUCT.md

 to the project by each company becomes clear, the existence of large OSS user companies that continue to free-ride in silence will naturally emerge.
-This also means that only companies that use OSS on a large scale will be substantially affected by our guidlines.
+This also means that only companies that use OSS on a large scale will be substantially affected by our guidelines.
 This has the added benefit of expanding the use of OSS by supporting companies that use OSS on a small scale.
 Rather than going around pointing out every minor violation, we can expect to bring long-term